Branding & Re-Branding

 To survive in business, change and adaptation is necessary.
 Your brand may immediately or eventually need to evolve, in order to ensure it keeps up-to-date with the changing needs and trends in the marketplace.
 You can’t run your company the same way forever.
 If you do so, you are likely to lose customers.
 Re-branding is often necessary in order to stay relevant to the times in which a brand exists, as well as to ensure its future success.
 Re-branding is also necessary if you wish to change the audience you wish to cater towards, as well as the message you wish to convey about your product(s) and/or service(s).

 - Target Audience: Determining who your audience is.
 Who is most likely to buy your product(s) and/or service(s)?
 This will allow you to figure out the correct message to send, as well as how to convey it

 - Brand Promise: The message which speaks to your target audience.
 This will tell them what to expect from purchasing your product(s) and/or service(s)

 - Brand Perception: You’ll need to analyze the perception of what your brand has been in the past, what it is now, and what you’d like it to be in the future.
 Do your target customers know your brand?
 What do they already think of you?
 What is it that you want them to think of you?
 Understanding how your brand is perceived at all times is crucial in creating, maintaining, or altering an effective brand strategy.

-- Brand Values: These clearly define what guides your company’s decision-making; the core values that your brand seeks to embody.
+- Brand Values: These clearly define what guides your company’s decision-making.
+What are the core values that your brand seeks to embody?

 - Brand Voice: How your brands “speaks”–its desired and perceived personality.
 This answer will depend on your audience, and the voice you use to speak to them.